chrisrycx/chrisrycx.github.io/content/south-foothills-weather-station.md

 ### Overview

 I built a very unusual weather station on my roof.
 The measurements are pretty standard: wind, temperature, humidity - but everything else is unique, all the way down to the electronics.
-You can see a subset of the data, updated every 10 minutes at [apps.crceanalytics.com/wxstation](http://apps.crceanalytics.com/wxstation).
+You can see a subset of the data, updated every 10 minutes at apps.crceanalytics.com/wxstation (sorry no longer running).

 It is far from the easiest or cheapest approach to monitoring the weather.
 Furthermore, my neighbor already has a publicly accessible station.
 Nonetheless, the station serves a number of purposes: